zhutuanfei/OHIT/README.md

 # OHIT

-Oversampling for Imbalanced Time Series Data
+The source code for OHIT oversampling.

-The source code of OHIT, and performance results of OHIT and its variants
+The details can be found in the paper "Minority oversampling for imbalanced time series classification".